 Vance has given me something I cannot replace with all the riches of this world.
-A father for my children who is devoted no matter what the health of our child.
-I have seen unconditional love through his dedication to Kyle’s and his daily care.
+A father for my children who is devoted no matter what the health of our child is.
+I have seen unconditional love through his dedication to Kyle and his daily care.

-Many babies are selectively annihilated each and every day in our hospitals because they are not perfect.
+Many babies are selectively aborted each and every day in our hospitals because they are not perfect.
 People want perfection.
-They don’t want the inconvenience or financial burden of a child who will cost too much and neither does our Canadian government.
+They don’t want the inconvenience or financial burden of a child who will cost too much.

 Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground outside your Father’s care.
 And even the very hairs of your head are all numbered.
 So don’t be afraid; you are worth more than many sparrows. -Matthew 10:29-31 NIV

 When I saw my husband smile at my special needs son what did I see?
 It would take a thousand words to describe.
-But I will sum it up in one sentence:
+But I will sum it up in four sentences:

 Imagine the world missing out on this display of unconditional fatherly love because we need to have perfect children and are fearful of the future.